-6.1 The Chief Executive is responsible for overseeing all Major Investment Projects, (as defined by the SPFM, usually having a whole life cost of above £5m), including the establishment of appropriate processes and reviews.
+6.1 The Chief Executive is responsible for overseeing all Major Investment Projects, (as defined by the SPFM, see financial delegations matrix), including the establishment of appropriate processes and reviews.
 The Chief Executive must report progress on such matters to the Resources Committee for approval by Board.